Internet Explorer is not supported by Design Library

 Guidelines

-The first principle of great user experience is to make the user feel safe.
-By design, lead them so that it is easy to do the right thing and use positive indications that they are on track.
+The first principle of creating a great user experience is to make users feel secure.
+Guide them intuitively by designing the interface so it's easy to do the right thing, and provide clear, positive feedback that reassures them they are on the right path.

-• Stay on the same page until the error is corrected, preferably as soon as the user has inputted the data
+• Keep the user on the same page until the error is resolved, ideally providing feedback immediately after the data is entered.

 Writing